FileZilla: Features

+The Pro version of the server offers 2FA support.

 Reception

 In May 2008, Chris Foresman assessed FTP clients for Ars Technica, saying of FileZilla: "Some friends in the tech support world often recommend the free and open-source FileZilla, which offers a Mac OS X version in addition to Windows and Linux.
 But I've never been thrilled about its busy interface, which can be daunting for novice users."

 Writing for Ars Technica in August 2008 Emil Protalinski said: "this week's free, third-party application recommendation is FileZilla....
 This FTP client is very quick and is regularly updated.
 It may not have a beautiful GUI, but it certainly is fast and has never let me down."

 GoDaddy, Clarion University of Pennsylvania and National Capital FreeNet recommend FileZilla for uploading files to their web hosting services.

 FileZilla is available in the repositories of many Linux distributions, including Debian, Ubuntu, Trisquel and Parabola GNU/Linux-libre.

 In January 2012, CNET gave FileZilla their highest rating of "spectacular"—five out of five stars.

 As of 2022 FileZilla is regularly listed in articles on the top free software applications.

 Since the project's participation in SourceForge's program to create revenue by adware, several reviewers started warning about downloading FileZilla and discouraged users from using it.